I wanted to write a protest anthem from my own perspective of oppression.

 Pro choice vs. Pro life is not a political debate, and we need to stop allowing it to be.
 It’s an ethical debate, which does not have a place in politics–at least not with situations as specific as abortion.

 Let’s go through the reasoning, because as much as we think of this as a complex debate topic, it isn’t in the context of our laws.
-It may be a complex ethical debate, but in regards to legal right, there is no debate here.
+It IS a complex ethical debate, but in regards to legal right, there is no debate here.

 Allow me to elaborate…